 Note that Xyz Pendulum Monsters do not have Levels, so they will say in their text that you need the Scales that you would normally require for Summoning a monster with the corresponding Level.

 You cannot Xyz Summon them again after being placed face-up in the Extra Deck, and if they were not first Xyz Summoned, you cannot Pendulum Summon them either.

-They cannot natively be placed in your Pendulum Zones, rather they will have effects that specify how they are put there.
+They cannot be activated in your Pendulum Zones like you would with Main Deck Pendulum Monsters, rather they will have effects that specify how they are placed there.

 Additional Rules and Specific Rulings:

 So, now you know how to perform a Pendulum Summon, but when in dueling, you'll probably need some other specific rules regarding them, so here are other things you need to know:

 - Pendulum Summoning does not stop because you destroy a Pendulum Monster when you perform a Pendulum Summon.
 This is because, as said before, these are do not start a Chain, so at the time you destroy the card, the monsters are already on the field.